Reasoning Traces

 ↓

-vLLM parses into: { reasoning, content, tool_calls }
+vLLM parses into: { reasoning_content, content, tool_calls }

 ↓

-Turn 2: Client appends full assistant message (reasoning + content + tool_calls)
+Turn 2: Client appends full assistant message (reasoning_content + content + tool_calls)

 Client appends tool result